Over 50 years of experience

 Ironmonger Row Baths (IRB)

-Ironmonger Row Baths was the original venue for the CLI evening class pool training and has always been the club’s unofficial home.
+Ironmonger Row Baths was the original venue for the CLI evening class pool training and has always been the club’s home.
 In 2010, IRB closed down for refurbishment and we spent a short time at St George’s Pool in Wapping before moving to the Marshall Street pool in Soho.

-In November 2012, we returned to the newly refurbished IRB and are proud to be based in one of the best pools in the UK.
-We have exclusive use of the pool every Thursday from 8.00pm to 9.30pm, use of an office for an occasional classroom and a large cupboard where we store the club’s kit.
+In November 2012, we returned to the newly refurbished IRB and are proud to be based in Islington in one of the best pools in the UK.
+We have exclusive use of the pool every Thursday from 8.00pm to 9.30pm, use of an office for an occasional classroom and a cupboard where we store the club’s kit.

 Diver training then and now